-- 4.54.
+4.54.
 The shift teams should routinely monitor the conditions of systems and components and should record appropriately the plant status and parameters and all automatic or manual actions.
-Every change in the status of systems or components should be appropriately documented and should be communicated to the main control room in a timely manner. - 4.55.
-Operational logbooks (electronic or hard copies) should be provided for the main shift positions.
-They should contain a narrative of the plant status and any relevant events and should record the data necessary to maintain an accurate account of plant operation.
-Logbooks should typically contain information on the following:
+Every change in the status of systems or components should be appropriately documented and should be communicated to the main control room in a timely manner.

-14 The following three steps establish three-way communication: (i) clear delivery of the message by the sender; (ii) acknowledgement and repeat back by the receiver that the message is clearly understood; and (iii) confirmation of the acknowledgement by the sender.
+14 The following three steps establish three-way communication: (i) clear delivery of the message by the sender; (ii) acknowledgement that the message has been clearly understood and repeating back by the receiver; and (iii) confirmation of the acknowledgement by the sender.
 This final step is also the final command to proceed to the action stated in the message.